-Also, be aware of any performance plugins that you use, particularly for minifying files or serving images.
-Many of our customers use Autoptimize, which combines all of your styles site-wide into one stylesheet, speeding up delivery.
-However, since it pulls in styling from plugins as well, you might update a plugin and not see an expected change.
-You’ll need to reset Autoptimize as well as your caching plugin to see the change.
+Be aware of any performance plugins in use, particularly for minifying files or serving images.
+Many of our customers use Autoptimize, which combines all of your sitewide styles into one stylesheet, speeding up delivery.
+However, since it pulls styling from plugins as well, you might update a plugin and not see an expected change.
+You’ll need to reset Autoptimize, as well as your caching plugin, to see changes.
 (Side note: Combining all JS files in Autoptimize can break theme and plugin functionality!)

-Ultimately, even with purging your cache and resetting your browser cache, you may find changes are still not showing.
-Sometimes, it just takes time for everything to reset, and you may even need to temporarily deactivate caching and/or performance plugins if you want to check and make sure you did everything correctly.
+Ultimately, even with purging your cache and resetting browser cache, you may find changes are still not showing.
+Sometimes, it just takes time for everything to reset, and you may need to temporarily deactivate caching and/or performance plugins if you want to check and make sure your changes have updated as you anticipated.

 Caching plugin recommendations